reallowcut/DjangoSweetShop/README.md

 ## Acknowledgments

-We'd like to give credit to the following resources that have been helpful in building SweetShop:
+We'd like to give credit to the following resources that have been helpful in building DjangoSweetShop:

 - [Django Documentation](https://docs.djangoproject.com/)
 - [Bootstrap Documentation](https://getbootstrap.com/docs/)